jrseti/dataviz/README.md

 This repository is a place where I'll place various examples and code as I am working through them and explaining them.
 This will be a mish-mash, a bit of this and a bit of that.

-## pandas
+## python

-This directory contains some examples relating to Pandas and also Python lists.
+This directory contains some examples relating to Python and also Pandas.
 I'll go through these in class.

 ## nfl